Baksiganj Upazila

 Bakshiganj (বকশীগঞ্জ) is an upazila of Jamalpur District in Mymensingh Division, Bangladesh.

 Bakshiganj Thana was converted into an upazila in 1983 under the then CMLA Hussain Muhammad Ershad's decentralization programme.

-The area of the Bakshigonj town is 238.39 km^{2}.
+The area of the Bakshigonj Upazila is 238.39 km^{2}.
 It has a population of 65,568; male 50.97%, female 49.03%; population density is 2820 per km^{2}.
-Literacy rate among the town people is 39.9%.
+Literacy rate among the upazila people is 39.9%.

 History

 Bakshiganj Thana was established in 1982 and was converted into an upazila in 1983.

 During the Bangladesh War of Separation, the Mukti Bahini attacked the Pakistan Army camp at Kamalpur several times.
 Colonel Abu Taher lost his left leg on 14 November 1971, in one of those attacks.